 There are people out there, checking out the "Free Pet" ads, looking for animals for experimentation, illegal fights with other animals, free food for other animals, etc., etc...the list goes on!
 Why should they pay for a dog, cat, etc., when these classifieds advertise plenty of free animals?

-I could reference TONS of great Web sites that could help me explain the problem with free pet ads, but the following one is probably one of the best.
-It talks about dangers already mentioned, but it's even more specific: Why "Free To Good Home" Ads Are A Bad Idea!
+I could reference TONS of great Web sites that could help explain the problem with free pet ads, but the following one is probably one of the best.
+It talks about dangers already mentioned, but it's even more specific: The Scary Truth About 'Free to Good Home' Classifieds.

-This is why we'll always work to not allow "free pet" ads or classifieds on FloridaPets.net or on our message board.
+This is why we'll always work to not allow "free pet" ads or classifieds on FloridaPets.net.
 We are not going to permit "free pet" postings and then simply hope for the best for the animals involved.

 A poster on an animal rescue group recently left the following message: "The millers will soon be culling so that they do not have to feed the dogs through the winter time."
 You see, dogs over 8 years of age and dogs that can't breed repeatedly are no longer profitable for the puppy mill people.
 Once deemed no longer useful, many dogs "working" at puppy mills will be killed by the same people who've made money breeding them over and over and over again - those people are known as the "millers."